interlock-network/interlock-docs/faq.md

 adopt proposals by voting via smart-contract and (b) developers can show their support and affinity for each-other and their ideas by using the upvote/downvote mechanism that is already in place.
-We do not require separete personal and developer accounts, but we also do not require the same account.
+We do not require separate personal and developer accounts, but we also do not require the same account.
 Keeping with the theme of privacy and anonymity a developer can have as many accounts as they want and the project/community would have no way of knowing &mdash; which is